sbatman/Z80-Emulator/ReadMe.md

-Emulator
+Z80 Emulator
 =======

 Description
 --------
-This is an emulator written for the Z80 processor in C
+This is an emulator written for the Z80 processor in C++ supporting both x86 and x64 execution environments

 Team
 --------